adirot/Mapping_code/README.md

 ## Experiment metadata
 Metadata for the samples.
 The code uses this metadata for calculations of the normalizations.

+## Normalization of raw counts
+This folder contains a jupyter notebook that preforms the different normalizations (downsampling, ERCC spike-in nomalization, and RPK after down-sampling) of the raw read counts.
+It needs as an input the raw counts that are the output of HTseq-count.
+If you ran the code in "Read_cleanning_mapping_and_counting" you should have a folder with these files under "map_count_outputs/Experiment#/counts".
+After you run this code, new folders will be created containg csv files with the normalized read counts.
+For DEseq2 normalization, see the subfolder "DEseq normalization code".

+### DEseq normalization code

 ## Genome Files
 The Genome files folder contains the genome data necessary for mapping of the raw reads to the genome.
 The two files are